jutunen/Paydown.js/doc/README.md

 - calculation start and end date interests are always included to the calculation completely
 - payment day interest is calculated from the capital before the payment
 - interest of the rate change day is calculated with the new rate

+### "Interests only" recurring payments

+Recurring payments can be set to cover only the interests by creating an event with recurring_amount set to zero.